-- the interventions and powers the Town Board wishes to use over the 3 years for each investment theme; whether the interventions are from the list of interventions (Appendix 3) or are 'off-menu'; - how the Town Board will use the interventions locally and how much they will cost; and - how the interventions will address the outcomes set out in the 10-year vision, grounded in evidence and data. - 16.
-There is an expectation that Town Boards should move as quickly as possible to engage the local community and work up their vision and Long-Term Plan.
+• the interventions and powers the Town Board wishes to use over the 3 years for each investment theme; • whether the interventions are from the list of interventions (Appendix 3) or are 'off-menu';

+• how the Town Board will use the interventions locally and how much they will cost; and

+• how the interventions will address the outcomes set out in the 10-year vision, grounded in evidence and data.

+35. There is an expectation that Town Boards should move as quickly as possible to engage the local community and work up their vision and Long-Term Plan.
 From 1 April 2024, Town Boards should submit their Long-Term Plan to DLUHC.
 The final deadline for submitting plans is 1 August 2024.
-Further details on how to submit will be published in supplementary guidance in early 2024. - 15.
-It is proposed that the Council appoints consultants to work with the board to develop an engagement and consultation strategy, to undertake early "upfront" engagement to feed into the Vision Document, to work with the board to develop its vision and investment plan and to test out the plans through further public and stakeholder engagement.
+Further details on how to submit will be published in supplementary guidance in early 2024.

+25. It is proposed that the Council appoints consultants to work with the board to develop an engagement and consultation strategy, to undertake early "upfront" engagement to feed into the Vision Document, to work with the board to develop its vision and investment plan and to test out the plans through further public and stakeholder engagement.
 The costs of this work will be met from the Capacity Funding that is made available.

+26. There will be regular updates to Council through Executive Member Reports.